openmfp/account-operator/README.md

 - Account Namespace management
 - Instantiation of Account Resource in Namespace
 - Support for Spreading Reconciles to improve performance on operator restart
-- Validating webhook to ensure that imutable information is not changed
+- Validating webhook to ensure that immutable information is not changed
 - Cleanup on Account deletion including namespace cleanup

 ## Getting started